Frogvall/dnd5e-misc/Champions of Azeroth/Races/Champions of Juju.md

 You can cast the *dragon's breath* spell (self only, fire only) once,  without expending a spell slot and without requiring any material components, and regain the ability to cast it again when you finish a long rest.
 Charisma, Intelligence or Wisdom is your spellcasting modifier for this spell, chosen when you gain this blessing.

+#### Blessing of Kimbul

+If you surprise a creature and hit it with an attack in the first turn of combat, the hit is automatically a crit.

 #### Blessing of Krag'wa

 Your jump distance is tripled and you're always considered to have a running start.

 \columnbreak

-#### Blessing of Lakali

-Your Intelligence score increases by 2, up to a maximum of 22.

 #### Blessing of Mam'toth

-Your Constitution score increases by 2, up to a maximum of 22.
+You have resistance against bludgeoning, piercing, and slashing damage from nonmagical attacks.

 #### Blessing of Mueh'zala